lab2023/lab2023.com/source/posts/2014-10-13-what_is_the_vagrant_and_properties_of_vagrant.md

 ### 1) Install Vagrant

-For installing vagrant on your Ubuntu desktop is very easy.
-Open your terminal and write below command.
+Installing vagrant on your Ubuntu desktop is very easy.
+Open your terminal and write the command below.

 ```bash
 $ sudo apt-get install vagrant